marcelkliemannel/text-case-converter/README.md

 ## Locale Handling

 Some built-in text cases and words splitters use `String#toLowerCase()` or `String#toUpperCase()`.
-The output of both methods is locale sensitive.
+The output of both methods is locale-sensitive.
 All calls to these methods in this library will use the `Locale` set in the static fields of the `dev.turingcomplete.textcaseconverter.Configuration` class.
-By default the `Locale.ROOT` is used.
+By default, the `Locale.ROOT` is used.

 ## Licensing